 Children and Social Security Disability Insurance

-Being unable to work due to a disability is difficult for many adults, Social Security Disability Insurance can help.
-When a parent is afflicted with a disability, however, any children of that individual can also experience a difficult time.
+Being unable to work due to a disability is difficult for many adults, Social Security Disability Insurance (SSDI) can help.
+When a parent is afflicted with a disability, however, their children also experience a difficult time.
 Social Security offers disability benefits for the children of a disabled individual which can prove vital for parents who are faced with a disability and have children.
-There are some very important considerations involving Social Security Disability Insurance (SSDI) and children and a talented attorney can often prove particularly helpful in these situations.
+There are some very important considerations involving Social Security Disability Insurance and children and a talented attorney can often prove particularly helpful in these situations.

 In order to be considered eligible for benefits from SSDI, a child must be the biological or adopted product of the disabled or deceased parent.
 In some cases, dependent stepchildren and grandchildren can also qualify for these benefits.
 There are two important elements in determining a child’s eligibility for SSDI: